uptoratlen/gsArchivPDFDownloader/README.md

 ```
 python gsArchivPDFDownloader.py --edition --latest
 ```
-This run will read 'latestdownload' from the json file and tries now to download the next edition, eg. the last download was 2021/03 and we are currently at the 28th of April,
+This run will read 'latestdownload' from the json file and tries now to download the next edition, e.g. the last download was 2021/03, and we are currently on the 28th of April,
-this will first try to download the edition of 04/2021, than it will also check as it is past the 15th of the current month also to download the edition 05/2021.
+this will first try to download the edition of 04/2021, then it will also check as it is past the 15th of the current month also to download the edition 05/2021.
 I guess that maybe around the third week of a month there is a potential release of the next edition.
-The "latest" commandline also takes in credit of a year jump (\*crossing fingers\*) around December.
+The "latest" commandline also takes in credit for a year jump (\*crossing fingers\*) around December.
-Of course it makes maybe somehow sense to combine this with the json option "browser_display_on_latest" = "no".
+Of course, it makes maybe somehow sense to combine this with the JSON option "browser_display_on_latest" = "no".
 In this run type, the max edition number of a year is 12.
 So if ever a 13th edition will come up, I need a fix.
 ```
 Hint: If you create the task, create it as: